 (D) Premiums.
 The premium schedule and payment policies for CMSP are described in 130 CMR 506.011: MassHealth and the Children’s Medical Security Plan (CMSP) Premiums.

 (E) Copayments.
-Members are required to pay copayments for certain covered services.
-There are no required copayments for preventive and diagnostic services.
-No member will be exempt from copayment requirements.
+Members are not required to pay copayments for any covered services.

-(1) The copayments for prescription drugs are

-(a) $3 for each generic drug prescription; and

-(b) $4 for each brand-name drug prescription.

-(2) The copayments for dental services are

-(a) $2 for members with modified adjusted gross income of the MassHealth MAGI household equal to or below 199.9% of the federal poverty level (FPL);

-(b) $4 for members with modified adjusted gross income of the MassHealth MAGI household between 200.0% to 400.0% FPL; and

-(c) $6 for members with modified adjusted gross income of the MassHealth MAGI household equal to or greater than 400.1% FPL.

-(3) The copayments for medical (nonpreventive visits) and mental health services are

-(a) $2 for members with modified adjusted gross income of the MassHealth MAGI household equal to or below 199.9% FPL;

-(b) $5 for members with modified adjusted gross income of the MassHealth MAGI household between 200.0% to 400.0% FPL; and

-(c) $8 for members with modified adjusted gross income of the MassHealth MAGI household equal to or greater than 400.1% FPL.

 (F) Medical Coverage Date.
 Except as provided at 130 CMR 522.004(H), coverage begins on the date of the final eligibility determination.
-The time standards for determining and redetermining eligibility are described at 130 CMR 502.005: Time Standards for an Eligibility Determination and 502.007: Eligibility Review.
+The time standards for determining and redetermining eligibility are described at 130 CMR 502.005: Time Standards for an Eligibility Determination and 502.007: Continuing Eligibility.

 (G) Benefits Provided.
 Benefits provided are described at M.G.L. c.
 118E, § 10F.
 Included benefits are